karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

     }
 }
 ```
-## Use of gRPC healthchecks behind an AWS Load Balancer
+## Using the gRPC healthchecks as the ALB Target Group HealthCheck

 As I have stated in the previous section this is what the gRPC healthcheck protocol says about the ``Check`` Method: